Rotary Exmoor Youth Challenge

 Notes:

-b) Time penalties are calculated from the times by which each team missed the ideal stated time between each pair of checkpoints.
-'Points' is this time in minutes.
-Penalty points are given for kit defficiencies (no warm clothing, no hat, no torch, no OS map, no emergency blanket etc.), failing to hand in a time sheet, lost paperwork, etc.
+b) Time points are calculated from the times by which each team missed the ideal stated time between each pair of checkpoints.
+'Points' is this total time in minutes.

 c) 'Questions' has a maximum score of 16.
 These are deducted from any time penalties.